mackron/openta/README.md

 ========
 Building OpenTA is easy:
 - clone this repository and it's submodules
-- compile ta_main.c using your favourite compiler
+- compile source/openta/ta_main.c using your favourite compiler

 You may need to link to a few ubiquitous system libraries, but there are no hard to build dependencies.